yiw0104/yiw0104.github.io/_pages/about.md

   - /about.html
 ---

 I am a [postdoctoral research associate](https://sites.wustl.edu/peoplehealthandplaceunitstlouis/people/yi-wang/) at Washington University's Prevention Research Center.
-Previously, I worked as a senior research associate on the [Evicted in Oregon](https://www.evictedinoregon.com) research team at Portland State University, where I studied evictions in subsidized housing and the implementation of the Oregon Emergency Rental Assistance Program during the COVID-19 pandemic.
+Previously, I was a senior research associate on the [Evicted in Oregon](https://www.evictedinoregon.com) research team at Portland State University, where I studied evictions in subsidized housing and the implementation of the Oregon Emergency Rental Assistance Program during the COVID-19 pandemic.

 I earned my Ph.D. in Public Affairs with a minor in Population Studies from the University of Minnesota in 2023.
 Prior to my time in the United States, I obtained a master’s degree in urban planning from Tsinghua University in China.